vimal-kanagaraj/calculator/README.md

 	3. Multiplication :  *
 	4. Division :  /

--  Following will be the order of precedence of the operators
+-  Following will be the order of precedence of the operators based on BODMAS rule

 Operator  | Description
 ------------- | -------------
-()  |Brackets
+ () | Brackets
+/  | Division
-*,/  | Multiplication , Division
+*  | Multiplication
++  | Addition
-+,- | Addition , Substraction
+-  | Substraction

--  Precedence for Operators with equal precedence will be evaluated based on the order in which they appear in the expression from left to right

 ## Design approach